-Furthermore, the M.F.A.
-Playwriting Program at the University of Texas at Austin is the only program in the country to provide specific coursework, professional counseling, and practical experience in the teaching of playwriting in both academic and community environments.
+In addition, the university offers the only M.F.A. in Theatre (Playwriting) program in the country to provide specific coursework, professional counseling and practical experience in the teaching of playwriting in both academic and community environments.

 Drawing on the resources of both the prestigious Michener Center for Writers and the highly-ranked Department of Theatre and Dance, the program is committed to a professionally-mentored creative environment and a highly-engaged pedagogic reach.

 Graduate playwrights at the university have access to an unparalleled breadth and depth of production and play development resources, including the biennial Cohen New Works Festival; mainstage, workshop and lab seasons; ongoing professional development workshops; and annual premiere productions in UTNT (UT New Theatre).
 These opportunities are augmented with financial support, marketing assistance and professional mentorship to provide maximum exposure for each student's best work.

 Students have access to world-class research centers such as the esteemed Harry Ransom Center Library, which houses the papers of many of the most acclaimed playwrights of the last century: Samuel Beckett, Tennessee Williams, Adrienne Kennedy, Arthur Miller, Lillian Hellman, Sam Shepard, Harold Pinter, Tom Stoppard, David Hare, David Mamet and others.

 Core faculty include: Annie Baker, Branden Jacobs-Jenkins, KJ Sanchez, Kirk Lynn, Liz Engelman, Alexandra Bassiakou Shaw, Patrick Shaw and Carra Martinez.